tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ### Manually test our application

-Start the Location Service with the Authorization and Authentication Service (we will use auth in the next section of the tutorial)
+Start the Location Service with the Authorization and Authentication Service (we will use auth in the next section of the tutorial).

 ```bash
 cs install csw-services:v4.0.0-M1
 csw-services start -k
 ```

-Set `INTERFACE_NAME` and `AAS_INTERFACE_NAME` environment variables with Network interface of your machine, these are needed during startup of the application, so that it is able to connect to location service and register its ip address.
+Set `INTERFACE_NAME` and `AAS_INTERFACE_NAME` environment variables with the Network interface of your machine.
+These are needed during startup of the application, so that it is able to connect to Location Service and register its IP address and location information.

-* During development in your local machine, these can point to same Network interface
+* During development in your local machine, these can point to same Network interface.
-* During production deployment, these should point to respective Network interface
+* During production deployment, these will point to a public (AAS_INTERFACE_NAME) and inside (INTERFACE_NAME) Network interface.

-For more details, refer CSW [environment variables](https://tmtsoftware.github.io/csw/deployment/env-vars.html) and [network topology](https://tmtsoftware.github.io/csw/deployment/network-topology.html)
+For more details, refer CSW [environment variables](https://tmtsoftware.github.io/csw/deployment/env-vars.html) and [network topology](https://tmtsoftware.github.io/csw/deployment/network-topology.html).

 Try running our backend application